peta/turtle.tmbundle/README.md

 See [Screenshots](#screenshots)

+__NOTE: If the HTML output of this GitHub-flavored Markdown document looks broken, please visit [https://github.com/peta/turtle.tmbundle/blob/master/README.md] to read the original version__

 ## Language grammar

 The language grammar now covers the official W3C parser spec (as proposed in the latest CR released on Feb 19th 2013).
 However, there are still one/two particularities that differ, but you shouldn't notice them during your daily work.
 In the case you notice some weird behaviour (most obvious sign: broken syntax highlighting), please file a bug in the [project's issue tracker](https://github.com/peta/turtle.tmbundle/issues "Here at GitHub").

 The language grammar also recognizes keywords and builtin functions from the latest SPAR[QU]L 1.1 language specification.
-Further there is basic autocompletion (`ALT + ESC`) for the aforementioned.
+Further there is basic autocompletion (`⌥ + ⎋`) for the aforementioned.

 ## Powerful auto-completion